bengardner/working_villages/pathfinder.md

 Waypoints are used to pre-calculate path finding and reduce the search area.
 It enables finding large and complex paths with little CPU time.

+When two waypoints are linked, it tells the planner that a path between the two points exists.
+We don't need to know the exact path at the time, only that they can reach each other.

+Waypoints are (typically) linked such that only nearby waypoints are linked together and links do not cross.

-For example, in a town, waypoints would be placed on door node and along roads, especially at intersections.
+For example, in a town, waypoints would be placed on door nodes and along roads, especially at intersections.
 They would also be placed in each rooms and hallway in a building.

 When there are no good places for a waypoint (outdoors), they would be evenly spaced.

 Waypoints are connected to each other via links that contain a cost for going from one waypoint to another.
-The cost is precalculated by doing an A* search.
+The cost is precalculated by doing an A* search or is estimated.

 ## Waypoint Usage